Sapd/HeadsetControl/README.md

 ### Building on Mac OSX

-You need to install libusb first.
+You need to install hidapi first.
 I recommend using homebrew.\
-With homebrew you can simply install it by typing `brew install libusb`.
+With homebrew you can simply install it by typing `brew install hidapi`.
 Then you can procceed with the steps above.

 ## Usage